Cave Springs Enhancement Project

 Looking forward to opening.
 As an MNR Conservation Authority program staff (30 + years ago) was familiar with the property.

-Peter Rumble over 1 year ago
+Peter Rumble about 2 years ago

 Great initiative.
 I worked with NPCA 30 years ago (Craig Leuty) and remember Margaret Reed.
 I've hiked through area a number of times on the Bruce Trail since I retired from Ministry of Natural Resouces

-Peter Rumble over 1 year ago
+Peter Rumble over 2 years ago

 Please note that Cave Springs Conservation Area will be closed Wednesday, July 20 and Thursday, July 21.

-Erika Navarro over 1 year ago
+Erika Navarro over 2 years ago

 Hello!
 Thanks for asking your question regarding the caves.
 There are a number of caves located at Cave Springs, some of which are found between large talus features, and others that were previously, accidentally collapsed during failed expansion efforts in the mid-1900s by local farmers and landowners.